Nandhanakp/OCTANET_MAY/README.md

+# OCTANET WEB DEVELOPMENT INTERNSHIP

-# MELODYMINGLE
+## MELODYMINGLE

-## Here is an Landing page of MelodyMingle where you can find beats for you
+### Here is an Landing page of MelodyMingle where you can find beats for you

+## TO-DO LIST

+## IN task_2 FOLDER IT'S A TO-DO LIST WHERE YOU CAN ADD, DELETE AND UPDATE TASKS